ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## replicated_deduplication_window {#replicated-deduplication-window}

-The number of most recently inserted blocks for which Zookeeper stores hashes to check for duplicates.
+The number of most recently inserted blocks for which Zookeeper stores hash sums to check for duplicates.

 Possible values: